IkonicRes/Scratch/scrap/README.md

 * Satisfies all of the above acceptance criteria plus the following:

-  * Uses IndexedDB to create an object store and includes both GET and PUT methods
+  * Uses IndexedDB to create an object store and includes both GET and PUT methods X

-  * The application works without an internet connection
+  * The application works without an internet connection X

-  * Automatically saves content inside the text editor when the DOM window is unfocused
+  * Automatically saves content inside the text editor when the DOM window is unfocused X

-  * Bundled with webpack
+  * Bundled with webpack X

-  * Create a service worker with workbox that Caches static assets
+  * Create a service worker with workbox that Caches static assets X

-  * The application should use babel in order to use async / await
+  * The application should use babel in order to use async / await X

-  * Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in
+  * Application must have a generated `manifest.json` using the `WebpackPwaManifest` plug-in X

-  * Can be installed as a Progressive Web Application
+  * Can be installed as a Progressive Web Application X

 ### Deployment: 32%